dComm Index™ Methodology

 Weighting: 20%

-Variance of share of page one organic results over time
+Variance of share of page 1 organic results

 Weighting: 20%